rpgayatri/TOLEARN/var-let-const/README.md

 const a = 1;
-const a = 2; // will throw up an error Identifier 'a' has already been declared
+const a = 2; // will throw up an error Identifier 'a' has already been declared a = 4 // re assigning the value to a const also throws an error;

 ```